DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-UK-trainees.md

 Each bursary scheme will have their own individual terms and conditions – contact your chosen teacher training provider for more information.

 The languages bursary covers all languages offered by accredited teacher training providers.
-If a course combines 2 subjects (for example, physics plus mathematics, or modern foreign languages plus English), at least 50% of the course must be made up of the bursary subject.
+If a course combines 2 subjects (for example, physics plus mathematics, or modern foreign languages plus English), the bursary subject must form at least 50% of the course content.

 #### Scholarships for physics, French, German and Spanish